Co-host Greg Jarvis joins Bob for a discussion on the ways Christians interact with themselves and unbelievers.

 -Can one disagree with somebody else’s beliefs or lifestyle yet still be loving and respectful?

 -When Christians ask people to open their minds are we keeping our own minds open?
 I.E. Are we just as open to the fact that we could be wrong?
 (Bob says “no” but still talks about holding firm respectfully)

 SPECIAL NOTE FROM BOB SIEGEL:

-This program is re-edited from an older broadcast show back in 2017.
+This program (first podcast 5-27-21) is re-edited from a broadcast show.
 Such editing is done mostly because of the bumper music.
 (My broadcast station and podcasting network have varying license situations.)
 During the last half of the show a listener called in.
 It will seem after a while that he just dropped off while Greg and I continued talking.
 Actually, the listener thanked us over the air for a respectful conversation and then hung up.
 This, however, took place over outgoing bumper music heading into a commercial break.
 All such breaks and spoken words over music were removed for podcast purposes.

 Click on your podcasting platform below to subscribe to The Bob Siegel Show: